course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 Cities of interest to use (all large student cities with Universities):
 -The Netherlands (Rotterdam, Amsterdam), Germany (Berlin, Munich), Denmark (Copenhagen), Belgium (Brussels, Ghent, Antwerp), Austria (Vienna).

+## Reasoning for data choices
+To decide on what date to use as comparison dates we looked up the start of the academic year in each city:
+Gent Belgium 27/09/22
+Antwerp Belgium 26/9/22
+The Netherlands - 01/09/22
+Denmark - 05/09/22

+We use the two week before the starting date as well as the first two weeks of the academic year.
+We compare it to 4 consequative weeks earlier in the year, where no mayor events or holidays are planned.

+For the availability variable we opted to assume the locations listed as False for availability are not available to book/rented out (PICK ONE!).

+## Analysis

 ## File path
 - Structure of repository